 – World Management for Opera –

-The soprano can be seen on the opera stage time and again with contemporary repertoire.
-The title role in Iain Bell ’s adaptation of Hogarth’s A Harlot’s Progress (Theater an der Wien 2013) and the two roles of Drunken Woman and Gym Instructress in Lorin Maazel’s opera 1984 (Royal Opera House 2005) were composed especially for her.
+The soprano has also performed contemporary works for the opera stage in roles written especially for her, most notably as the title role in Iain Bell ’s operatic adaptation of Hogarth’s A Harlot’s Progress (Theater an der Wien, 2013) and as Drunken Woman/Gym Instructress in Lorin Maazel’s 1984 (Royal Opera House, 2005).

-Diana Damrau is also one of the most important song interpreters of our time.
-She has a close artistic partnership with pianist Helmut Deutsch and harpist Xavier de Maistre.
+Diana Damrau has established herself as one of today’s most sought-after interpreters of song, regularly performing at most worldwide renowned venues.
+She enjoys a close artistic partnership with pianist Helmut Deutsch, harpist Xavier de Maistre and Sir Antonio Pappano.

 Recording exclusively for Warner / Erato, Diana Damrau made her recording debut with Arie di Bravura – a collection of Mozart and Salieri arias.
 Subsequent solo releases were awarded the ECHO and the OPUS Klassik prize amongst others.
 She performed Strauss’ Vier letzte Lieder at Carnegie Hall with the Bavarian Radio Symphony Orchestra under Mariss Jansons, and the recording was released in 2020.
 Furthermore, Damrau features on various complete opera recordings on both CD and DVD.

 Much in demand on the concert and recital circuit, Diana Damrau has held residencies in major cities in Europe such as the Barbican Centre in London, toured extensively in South America and Asia and performed the New Year’s Eve concerts with the Berliner Philharmoniker under Kirill Petrenko.